doorkeeper-gem/doorkeeper-jwt/README.md

   # `secret_key_path` will be ignored.
   use_application_secret false

-  # Set the encryption secret.
+  # Set the signing secret.
 This would be shared with any other applications
   # that should be able to read the payload of the token.
 Defaults to "secret".
   secret_key ENV['JWT_SECRET']